Iledi Osugbo Abalaye, Ajina Square

 Iledi Osugbo Abalaiye is a pre-colonial traditional site in Ajina Square in Ikorodu area of Lagos.
 It was built in 1810 by joint community effort and the building is used for the traditional rites and installation ceremonies of the Obas and Chiefs.
 The Iledi Osugbo plays a significant role in the history and origin of Ikorodu.

-The Osugbo society plays an integral role in Ikorodu's traditional and cultural history, reflecting the complex interplay between political, religious, and social institutions in the society.
 In 2019, the traditional coronation rites for the new Iyalode was done at the Iledi Osugbo Abalaiye in Ikorodu for a high powered traditional rite led by the Apena of Ikorodu.

 The Iledi Osugbo site at Ejina market square area is what is considered a sacred space in Yoruba culture and tradition as it plays a role in maintaining local cultures and traditions in the state.